VirtXpro/virtxpro/README.md

 <img src="https://github.com/DARJYO/virtXpro/blob/main/img/vxp.png" height="25%" width="25%">
-a Virtual work Experience Program that is free for young adults.
+a Virtual Experience Program powered by DARJYO.

 #### What is DARJYO's Virtual Experience Program?

-In our Virtual Experience Program, you will complete a simulation of the work outlined by the Dev Team.
+In our Virtual Experience Program, you will complete a simulation of the work outlined by the DARJYO Dev Team.
 The program is remote & self-paced.
 You get to practice skills from our leading projects and can add these experiences to your resume.

 #### How does DARJYO's Virtual Experience Program work?